Is Going Viral With Nano Influencers Likely? The Answer Lives in Brand Love.

 The pros and cons of partnering with nano influencers

-Pro: They are more relatable.
+They are more relatable.

 A recent Nielsen survey found that 77% of global respondents said word-of-mouth advice from family and friends was the most persuasive source of new product information.
 While audiences might not know their favorite creator personally, nano influencers feel far more like friends because of their smaller follower count and shared niche interests with their fans.

-Pro: They are more cost-effective.
+They are more cost-effective.

 The good news about scaling a team of nano influencers is that it likely won’t cost an arm and a leg.
 Most nano influencers are willing to post in exchange for free products or a low flat rate.

-Pro: They are perfect for targeting hyper-niche audiences.
+They are perfect for reaching hyper-targeted audiences.

 Nano influencers have a small but targeted audience, meaning their followers will always pay close attention to what they have to say.
 These niche audiences will help you build a community of like-minded individuals and lead to better long-term trust.

-Pro: They engage more with their followers.
+They engage more with their followers.

 There is just no way someone with 100,000+ followers can interact with everyone.
 It’s way more feasible for smaller influencers to respond to comments and answer any questions their followers have about their lifestyle or content.

-Con: They could have an ‘inauthentic’ following.
+They could have an ‘inauthentic’ following.

 When influencers are beginning to grow their audience, there could be some temptation to buy followers or engagement to help boost their vanity metrics and seem more appealing to brands.
 Regardless of size, always do an influencer audit before partnering.